Back

 How to nail the software development team structure?
 Purrweb’s Guide

-When you collaborate with a software development team, sometimes you can think they speak a different language 😅 Strange abbreviations like PO, PM, PMM, and terms like Kanban or Scrum are always slipping from the tip of their tongues.
-No worries, we have got you covered!
 At Purrweb, we have been working as a web development team since 2014.
-Throughout this time we have tried several approaches to building an effective team until we found out what works for us.
-In this article, we will share our experiences of creating a software development team structure in a startup and explain what approaches in Agile management exist Learn about the essential people who work on your project, get tips on picking your perfect team, and avoiding any mistakes.
+Throughout this time, we have tried several approaches to building an effective team until we found out what works for us.
+In this article, we will share our experiences of creating a software development team structure in a startup and explain what approaches in Agile management exist Learn about the essential people who work on your project, get tips on picking your perfect team, and avoid any mistakes.
 Let’s dive in!

-Reading time: 7 minutes
+Reading time: 11 minutes

-software development team structure — guide
+Software development team structure

 Table of contents